Youtube tutorial - Corona Image Editor with Chaos Corona

 The CIE user interface is inspired by the Corona VFB, sharing its look and feel.
 Below are some features and benefits of using CIE:

-• It is free with a regular Corona license.
+- It is included with any Corona license.

 CXR Image Format

-In 3ds Max only: go to Render Setup > Scene and press the "Save CXR..." button:
+- In 3ds Max: go to Render Setup > Scene and press the "Save CXR..." button:

 Note:

-• If you click the "Save" button in the upper left corner, this will save only your currently visible render element ("render pass" in Cinema 4D) in the format of your choice.
-So if you select the Beauty element and click "Save", it will save only the beauty element, without any other elements such as the LightMix, even if you select the CXR format.
+- If you click the "Save" button in the upper left corner of the VFB, this will save only your currently visible render element ("render pass" in Cinema 4D) in the format of your choice.
+The exception is selecting the Beauty element and clicking "Save" - if you save to the CXR format, this will save beauty along with all render elements, such as LightMix, just like in the case of using the "Save CXR" option.

-• If you click and hold on the "Save" button and select "Save all", this will save each render element as a separate file using the format of your choice.
+- If you click on the vertical arrow next to the "Save" button and select "Save all", this will save each render element (render pass) as a separate file using the format of your choice.

-• If you click and hold on the "Save" button and select "Save CXR", this will store all the information from the VFB (all render elements, including the LightMix, tone mapping, denoising data, etc...) inside a single CXR file.
+- If you click on the vertical arrow next to the "Save" button and select "Save CXR", this will store all the information from the VFB (all render elements, including the LightMix, tone mapping, denoising data, etc...) inside a single CXR file.
 This file can be used to resume rendering later, post-process in the Corona Image Editor, perform denoising later, and so on.

 Example Uses